huttongrabiel/Bank/README.md

 trying to make my own fictional bank system.

 # Usage
 IDK...
-Clone it and make terrible financial decisions with no repercussions
+Clone it and make terrible financial decisions with no repercussions?

 # Why YAML?
 I work closely with yaml in my DevOps Internship and I am trying to get better using it.
-At the same time I want to write some in CPP so I used the yaml-cpp library to access and modiy the yml file that will hold all the user information.
+At the same time I want to write something in C++ so I used the yaml-cpp library to access and modiy the yml file that will hold all the user information.

 ```bash